Positioning KM as a Strategic Business Partner

 Your organization’s knowledge strategy should be directly linked to its mission and goals.
 Alignment often occurs at the level of business units or functional areas, each of which has distinct knowledge needs.
 When KM activities further strategic priorities, they are more likely to gain the support of senior leaders, who in turn will advocate knowledge sharing and model knowledge-sharing behaviors.

-Here are a few popular APQC resources that can help you align your KM efforts to business priorities:
+Here is a popular APQC resource that can help you align your KM efforts to business priorities:

 If you want to build a sustainable KM program, support from senior leaders is critical.
 Executives lend credibility to knowledge-sharing and collaboration approaches and convey their importance to the organization.
 This, in turn, promotes middle management and workforce buy-in.
 The best way to secure endorsement from senior leaders is to align KM with business priorities, as described above (“Align KM to Business Priorities & Function”).

-Here are some popular APQC resources that can help you get support from senior leaders in your organization:
+Here is a popular APQC resource that can help you get support from senior leaders in your organization:

 APQC’s resources are an essential part of our organization’s ability to grow a strong knowledge management program.